Darxo/Hardened/README.md

 - **Bestial Vigor** is completely reworked.
 It is now called **Backup Plan** and grants the skill **Backup Plan** which can be used once per battle to recover 7 Action Points and disable all Attack-Skills for the rest of this turn.
 It has been removed from the **Wildling** perk group and added to the **Tactician** perk group at Tier 2
 - **Between the Ribs** no longer requires the attack to be of piercing type.
 It now also lowers your chance to hit the head by 10% for each surrounding character
 - **Blitzkrieg** now costs 9 Action Points (up from 7), 50 Fatigue (up from 30), no longer requires 10 usable fatigue on the targets.
 It no longer has a shared cooldown with other brothers who have this perk.
 It is now limited to being usable once per battle instead of once per day
-- **Bloodlust** (granted by **Cleaver Mastery**) is completely reworked.
+- **Bloodlust** (no longer available) is completely reworked.
 It now grants 10% more damage against bleeding enemies and makes you receive 10% less damage from bleeding enemies
 - **Bolster** (granted by **Polearm Mastery**) now requires a Polearm equipped, instead of any weapon with a Reach of 6 or more
 - **Bone Breaker** is completely reworked.
 It now causes Armor Damage you deal to be treated as additional Hitpoint damage for the purpose of inflicting injuries
 - **Bow Mastery** no longer grants +1 Vision